 Heading To Philadelphia For The 4th Of July Celebrations

 Over the past year, we have enjoyed our short visits to U.S. cities.
 Chicago was an architectural delight.
 New York for the holiday season got us ready for Christmas.
 And Washington for cherry blossoms brought us spring cheer when Toronto was still cold and grey.
 We checked out options to head south for the 4th of July holiday.
 Philadelphia won the draw for this year.
 While we went primarily to enjoy the July 4th holiday celebrations, we found lots of things to do in Philadelphia!
+Of course, before we set out, we did our usual thing of gathering up important information for emergency services in the area.
+You never know when it might pay off to have a philadelphia personal injury lawyer on speed dial.
+It always pays to be prepared.

 It has been years since either of us visited Philadelphia.
 We stayed right in the historic district and loved the opportunity to explore the architecture and history of the city.
 Of course we found lots of great food!
 And the Independence Day celebrations in Philadelphia capped off our visit.